w1ldy0uth/netScan/README.md

-# ARP-scaner
+# ARP-scanner
-Python ARP-scaner using Scapy
+Python ARP-scanner using Scapy

-> by w1ldy0uth
+by w1ldy0uth